logo

 Price

-Our rule of thumb for renters is to spend no more than a third of their gross income on housing.
+Our rule of thumb for renters is to spend no more than a third of their on housing.
 Boston is one of the more expensive cities in the nation, so depending on your income, you may need to live with roommates in order to afford a place here.

 Below is a breakdown of neighborhoods in Boston and nearby Cambridge by their median rent prices for studios, one-, two-, and three-plus–bedroom apartments, based on our rental data.